sgangaprasath/sgangaprasath.github.io/publications.md

 ## [](#header-2) Publications

-*  **Ganga Prasath, S.**, Rama Govindarajan, and Vishal Vasan. _Forgetting history... one step at a time._ SIAM Numerical Analysis (to be submitted)
+*  **Ganga Prasath, S.**, Rama Govindarajan, and Vishal Vasan. _Forgetting history... one step at a time._ SIAM Numerical Analysis (under preparation)
-*  **Ganga Prasath, S.**, Rama Govindarajan, and Vishal Vasan. _Maxey-Riley equation as a modified Robin condition to heat equation: a Unified Transform approach._ Journal of Fluid Mechanics(to be submitted).
+*  **Ganga Prasath, S.**, Rama Govindarajan, and Vishal Vasan. _Maxey-Riley equation as a modified Robin condition to heat equation: a Unified Transform approach._ Journal of Fluid Mechanics (under preparation).
 *  **Ganga Prasath, S.**, Joel Marthelot, Rama Govindarajan, and Narayanan Menon. _Wetting properties of a thin-filament in contact with a floating droplet._ Soft Matter (to be submitted).
 *  Fabian Brau, **Ganga Prasath, S.**, and Benny Davidovich. _Partial wetting of a highly bendable sheet: Insights from a two-dimensional set-up._ Soft Matter (to be submitted).
 *  **Ganga Prasath, S.**, Joel Marthelot, Rama Govindarajan, and Narayanan Menon. _Relaxation of a highly deformed elastic filament at a fluid interface._ Physical Review Fluids, 1, 033903. [(arXiv:1601.07278)](https://arxiv.org/abs/1601.07278)